Parallel-in-time quantum simulation via Page and Wootters quantum time: Connection to literature and Overview of Quantum Time approaches

 Another interesting feature of these single-particle quantum time formalisms (which preserve the extended Hilbert space) is that their ``second quantization'', as introduced in \cite{diaz2019historystate, diaz2021spacetime, diaz2021path} naturally leads to a new approach to many-body scenarios and to quantum field theories in which space and time are \emph{explicitly} on equal footing (see also the closely related ``quantum mechanics of events'' proposal \cite{giovannetti2023geometric}).
 In particular, the approach in \cite{diaz2021spacetime} also leads to a redefinition of the Path Integral formulation \cite{diaz2021path}.
 In fact, the real challenge to treat space and time on equal footing at the Hilbert space level in relativistic settings has to do with another more subtle asymmetry in the treatment of time \cite{isham1994quantum,isham1995continuous, diaz2021spacetime,diaz2021path}: joint systems separated in space are described by the tensor product of the corresponding Hilbert spaces.
 No such rule is applied to time.
 This asymmetry is particularly evident in the case of quantum field theories, in which case space is treated as a site, which e.g. for bosons is equivalent to a tensor product structure in space.
 While time is a parameter, it is not a site index and there is no associated tensor product structure.
 This is manifest in the \emph{equal time} canonical algebra imposed on the fields which requires a fixed foliation.
 We notice also that this is an obstacle in defining a notion of ``time-like entanglement'' (see however \cite{diaz2021spacetime,diaz2021path, harper2023timelike,narayan2023notes,chu2023time} for recent related discussions), a consideration which applies to all QM: the previous asymmetry is present in any quantum mechanical system, as also discussed in \cite{isham1994quantum,zhao2018geometry,horsman2017can,cotler2018superdensity,diaz2021spacetime,diaz2021path}.

 For these reasons, it is not sufficient to define a quantum time operator to solve ``the problem of time'' or more precisely to have an explicit space-time symmetric version of QM.
-This renders the aforementioned second quantization of ``PaW particles'' particularly interesting.
-While its description clearly exceeds the purpose of this manuscript, we can speculate that these developments may provide additional quantum computational and informational tools, just as the PaW approach inspired the various algorithms of our manuscript.
+This renders the aforementioned second quantization of ``PaW particles'' particularly interesting and relevant in the context of \emph{quantum field theories}, as shown recently in \cite{diaz2023spacetime, diaz2025spacetime} (for a different extension of the PaW scheme, developed along the lines of parameterized field theories see \cite{hoehn2023matter}).
+While the description of the results relating the PaW mechanism with field theories exceeds the purpose of this manuscript, we can speculate that these developments may provide additional quantum computational and informational tools, just as the PaW approach inspired the various algorithms of our manuscript.